ijtan/directory-organizer/README.md

 # Directory Organizer
--A very simple python script which automatically organizes and classifies files & folders from a directory This script was originally created to organize the downloads folder, but any valid directory can be specified
+-A very simple python script which automatically organizes and classifies files & folders from a directory

+-This script was originally created to organize the downloads folder, but any valid directory can be specified

 -Only tested on windows